Stewmath/oracles-disasm/README.md

 will try to build them in parallel which doesn't currently work).

 By default, the rom is built with precompressed assets, so that an exact copy of the original game is produced.
-In order to edit text, graphics, and other things, run the "./swapbuild.sh" script in the root of the repository.
+In order to edit text, graphics, and other things, switch to the "hack-base" branch.
+Alternatively, run the "./swapbuild.sh" script in the root of the repository.
 This will switch the build mode to "modifiable" instead of "precompressed".

 There are 4 build directories (for ages and seasons, vanilla or editable) which are symlinked to the "build" directory depending on which game is built for which mode.